A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 Ginger tea is an infusion made from the fresh or dried rhizome of ginger (Zingiber officinale).

-Ginger has been a cornerstone herb in traditional Indian, Chinese, & Middle Eastern medicine, known for its digestive and warming properties.
+Ginger is a key herb in traditional Indian, Chinese, and Middle Eastern medicine.

 4.2.
 Key benefits:

+It is also an antioxidant and anti-inflammatory.
 It also prevents motion sickness and eases menstrual discomfort.

 4.3.
 Recommended brewing methods: